Philippe Hohlfeld was eating a banana one day when he wondered where the tropical fruit was grown.

 “I found that shipping containers, almost single-handedly, enabled the modern age of globalization,” says Hohlfeld on the website of the James Dyson Award, a design prize Hohlfeld won as a student at London’s Royal College of Art.
 “Knowing how fundamental shipping is to our society, I wanted to look into how I could improve it further.”

-Hohlfeld says about 13 million containers travel empty every year.
-So he designed the Grow Frame, a collapsible hydroponic system that can be stored in a container filled with goods, but expanded to grow vegetables when the containers are empty.
+So Hohlfeld designed the Grow Frame, a collapsible hydroponic system that can be stored in a container filled with goods, but expanded to grow vegetables when the containers are empty.

 Two prototypes for another system, the Growtainer, serve as classrooms at the Texas A&M Agrilife Research Center in Dallas.
 Growtainers have 8-foot aluminum racks that can be adjusted depending on the type of produce being grown.
 The units conform to recognized greenhouse standards.